jennguyen1/probability_distribution_calculator/README.md

 ![screenshot of display 1](images/app_screenshot1.jpg)
 ![screenshot of display 2](images/app_screenshot2.jpg)

-This shiny app calculates quantiles/probabilities and plots a variety of probability distributions.
+This R Shiny app calculates quantiles/probabilities and plots a variety of probability distributions.